 What happened to Cristiano Ronaldo's rape case?
 Here's what you should know

-The criminal charge arising from 2009 sex allegations against the Manchester United and Portugal forward has been dropped – but a civil case looking to overturn a $375,000 settlement is still going on
+The criminal charge arising from 2009 sex allegations against the Juventus and Portugal forward has been dropped – but a civil case looking to overturn a $375,000 settlement is still going on

-Cristiano Ronaldo's move to Manchester United has brought back attention to allegations of rape against the Portuguese forward from 2009.
+Cristiano Ronaldo has spoken publicly to Piers Morgan about his reaction to the allegations of rape against him over the last decade, for an ITV show being broadcast on Tuesday night (9pm BST).

-Ronaldo has denied the claims, and publicly addressed them on UK television in 2019 when he appeared on Piers Morgan's Life Stories.

 Why was Cristiano Ronaldo accused of rape?